Skip to main content

 Chain of Thought

-Make the agent think step-by-step:
+Make the agent show its work:

 Python